Thank you for reading our post, please rate this article at the end.

 It is true, but not that far-fetched.
 The chances of you, your loved ones, or your kid choking on food or toys to death aren’t impossible.
 Choking is usually the leading cause of death in toddlers and the leading cause of death in people over 65.

 Knowing what to do when someone is choking is important to prevent injury or, worse, unavoidable death.
-Knowing you’re well-prepared for such an event also puts your mind at peace.
-And in this guide, I’ll educate you on what to do if someone starts to choke.
+Knowing you’re well-prepared for such an event also brings a sense of peace of mind.
+In this guide, I’ll teach you what to do if someone starts to choke.

 Signs of Choking

-Learning to tell that someone is choking is equally important as knowing what to do when someone starts choking.
+Learning to tell when someone is choking is just as important as knowing what to do when someone starts choking.

-The problem with choking is that sometimes it can be silent, which is really for parents.
+The problem with choking is that it can sometimes be silent, which is particularly concerning for parents.
 Think about it: coughing usually equates to air movement, and gasping does.
 Kids usually don’t know how to come and tell you when they’re choking.
-You must supervise your kids while eating, and don’t assume that silence means everything is okay.
+You must supervise your kids while they eat, and don’t assume silence means everything is okay.

 - The universal sign of distress: The international sign of choking is when someone has both hands grasping the throat.
-If you see this, know that someone is in trouble.
+If you see this, know that someone needs help.

 - Gagging: If the other person appears to be gagging and retching, but nothing or drool is coming out, they might be choking.

 - Coughing: Coughing uncontrollably is also a sign of mild choking.
-Usually, this happens when the body is trying to eject foreign substances from the lungs.
+Typically, this occurs when the body attempts to expel foreign substances from the lungs.

-- Wheezing: If someone appears to be struggling mightily for a deep breath and audibly wheezing, it indicates the airway is partly blocked.
+- Wheezing: If someone appears to be struggling mightily to take a deep breath and is audibly wheezing, it indicates the airway is partly blocked.

 - Silence and inability to talk: Yes, silence can also indicate something is wrong.
 When someone is coughing and making noises, it means the obstruction is urgent, but they’re not in imminent danger.
 On the other hand, if they’re silent and can’t make a noise, it’s a sign of severe choking, and they’re not far from unconsciousness or death.